-European Health Insurance Card
+Obtaining a Global Health Insurance Card (GHIC)

 If you apply for a card now, you’ll get the new UK Global Health Insurance Card (GHIC) instead of a European Health Insurance Card (EHIC).

 Your EHIC is valid in the EU until it expires.
-You do not need to apply for a GHIC if you already have an EHIC.
+You do not need to apply for a GHIC.
+If you already have an EHIC.
 Once your EHIC has expired, you’ll be able to replace it with a GHIC.